denodrivers/postgres/docs/README.md

 COMMIT; -- Transaction will end, but no changes to MY_TABLE will be made
 ```

-However, due to how JavaScript works we can handle this kinds of errors in a
+However, due to how JavaScript works we can handle these kinds of errors in a
 more fashionable way.
 All failed queries inside a transaction will automatically
 end it and release the main client.